bobhyun/TS-API/en/TS-API.en.md

 # Receive 30 searched video sources
 /api/vod?ch=1&when=2018-01-08T09%3A30%3A00-05%3A00&duration=1h&limit=30

+# If there is no search result,
+# request near recorded video before the search time period
+/api/vod?ch=1&when=2018-01-08T09%3A30%3A00%2B09%3A00&duration=1h&limit=30&otherwise=nearBefore
+# request near recorded video after the search time period
+/api/vod?ch=1&when=2018-01-08T09%3A30%3A00%2B09%3A00&duration=1h&limit=30&otherwise=nearAfter
 ```

 When this request is made, the server returns JSON data in the following format with the HTTP response code 200: